Shantanukharate/Shantanukharate/README.md

 - 💞️ I’m looking to collaborate on DevOps automation, CI/CD pipelines, and open-source infrastructure projects.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/shantanukharate) or via email at shantanukharate02@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I enjoy solving infrastructure puzzles and optimizing systems for peak performance, and I’m always up for a game of chess!

 <!---
 Shantanukharate/Shantanukharate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.